Print

 2. Make the streusel: Melt the butter in a small bowl then combine with the flour and sugar using a fork until it becomes a moist crumb.
 Set aside.
 If desired for more lemon flavor, you can add some lemon zest to the crumb.

-3. In a medium bowl, combine the flour, baking powder, baking soda, and salt.
+3. In a medium bowl, combine dry ingredients.
 Set aside.

 4. In another medium or large bowl, whisk together the wet ingredients.

-5. Add the dry ingredients to the wet and fold together.
+5. Add the dry ingredients to the wet and whisk together until just combined.
 Do not over-mix.

-7. Let it cool for 15-30 minutes before slicing.
+7. Let it cool for an hour before slicing.
 Store leftovers in an airtight container at room temperature for up to 4 days, the refrigerator for up to a week, or the freezer for up to 3 months (tightly wrap individual slices and also place in a freezer friendly container).

 Notes